 Immediately after surgery

-Once your facelift is complete, you’ll be moved into a recovery room while the anesthetic and sedatives wear off.
+Once your facelift in new jersey is complete, you’ll be moved into a recovery room while the anesthetic and sedatives wear off.
 You’ll be monitored in the room to ensure that you’re recovering well.
 After a few hours, you’ll be discharged and sent home unless there is a safety issue.

 After you get home, you’ll most likely want to rest.
 When resting, keep your head as upright as possible to reduce swelling.
 You might find that sitting in a recliner is ideal.